|/ /1899||[Wick and Lybster Light Railway]|

 This halt was about three miles south east of Roster.
 A railway cottage remains to the north of the line, on the west side of the level crossing. ...More details

 This was a single platform station.
-The platform was on the south side of the line with a goods siding to the south approached by a reversing siding at the east end.
+The platform was on the south side of the line.
+The station building was of the same style as that which survives at Thrumster.

 This was a halt where the line crossed the A99 to the north of Lybster.
 A railway cottage remains here on the north side of the road, east side of the former line. ...More details